Orlando Plastic Surgeon James Matas, MD

 - Education, Credentials, & Awards – Typically, evaluating the biography page of a plastic surgeon’s website can reveal information about schooling, residencies, fellowships, licensing, board certification, work history, awards, and professional recognitions.

-- Notable Professional Associations and Memberships – Find out if he or she is involved in any professional organizations dedicated to field of plastic surgery.
+- Notable Professional Associations and Memberships – Find out if he or she is involved in any professional organizations dedicated to the field of plastic surgery.
 Active membership in certain professional associations, such as the American Society for Aesthetic Plastic Surgery (ASAPS), can indicate a verified level of credibility and expertise.
 For ASAPS membership, a plastic surgeon must be board-certified by the ABPS, have aesthetic plastic surgery privileges at an accredited surgical facility, demonstrate experience in a broad range of aesthetic procedures, abide by a strict code of ethics, and meet continuing education requirements.

 - Online Ratings and Reviews – Patient-generated ratings and patient reviews posted to top-tier social platforms can provide considerable insight into the experiences of real patients.
 Plastic surgeons with a high average rating across the board often work hard to ensure patient satisfaction at every stage of treatment.
 Reading specific reviews written by verified patients can illuminate the surgeon’s strengths, the feel of the practice, the quality of results, and more.